kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.7.1 - June 20, 2021 =
+= 4.7.1 - July 2, 2021 =
-* Updated Video.js to version 7.12.4
+* Updated Video.js to version 7.13.3
-* Updated Embed Video From URL inserted shortcode to [videopack]
-* Fixed bug that removed existing meta_query when loading attachments and broke Woocommerce image importing.
+* Fixed bug that removed existing meta_query when loading attachments, which broke Woocommerce image importing and most likely some other queries.
+* Updated shortcode inserted via Embed Video From URL tab to [videopack]
 * Fixed bug that caused errors when all default encode formats were diabled.
+* Fixed bug that broke playback on Twitter Player Cards.
 * Changed video encode queue page design to make it clearer when the queue is paused.
+* Updated Admin styles to conform to standardized WordPress color palette.

 = 4.7 - March 16, 2021 =
 * Changed plugin name to Videopack.